Skip to main content

 Alek Ball serves as a Coordinator of Student Conduct.
 Alek earned his B.A. in Justice and Peace Studies with a minor in Classics from Georgetown University in Washington, D.C.
 Alek completed a M.A. in Peace and Justice Studies at the University of San Diego and a M.S.Ed. in Counseling with a focus on College Counseling and Student Affairs at Youngstown State University (YSU).
 While at YSU, Alek served as an instructor for a section of Student Success Seminar and as an intern in the Office of Community Standards and Student Conduct.
 In these roles, he refined his approach to building rapport with students and discovered how the conduct process can be used to facilitate student growth.
 Alek is interested in the first-year student experience, methodologies for promoting personal, academic, and career growth in the classroom, and how the conduct process can be used as a tool for conflict resolution.

-Headshot image of the Coordinator for Student Conduct, Michael Bourgeois
+Headshot of Michael Bourgeois

 Michael Bourgeois